DuckAndChips/traffic-simulator/README.md

 ## Traffic Simulator

 #### How to run the project
 Open `SimpleCity.pro` in Qt Creator and run it.
+The project is designed to work with Qt 5.15.1.

 If you are using Qt version 5.12.11 (or older), `menuwindow.cpp` may not compile.